bblearner/dicedb-mcp/README.md

 - GET a value from DiceDB by key.
 - SET a key-value pair in DiceDB.
 - DEL one or more keys from DiceDB.
+- INCR the integer value of a key by one.

 ## Installation